 Columns: No Margins, No Limits, No Kidding!

-Reiki Master on show relationships and mutual trust because sharing your gene pool with a fellow breeder is as intimate as having sex with them!
+Reiki Master on show relationships and the power of trust because sharing your gene pool with a fellow breeder is as intimate as having sex with them!

 Vicki Haywood, Oakwood Poodles, Reiki Master